scollinspt/website/content/presentations/_index.md

   caption: ""
   image: ""
 ---
-For a full list of presentations provided you're welcome to view my [CV](/media/cv.pdf).
+For a full list of presentations provided you're welcome to download my [CV](/media/cv.pdf).
 These selected presentations are most closely associated with my current scholarship